Cervical Cancer Is Preventable. Why Do So Many Black People Die From It?

 Ciara is taking a crucial step to raise awareness about cervical cancer and the disproportionate rates of advanced-stage diagnoses among Black people.
-In her new campaign “Cerving Confidence,” she’s encouraging Black folks with cervixes to commit to their well exams as part of their self-care routines, and emphasizing the message that regular screenings make a difference in catching cervical cancer early and saving lives.
+In her new campaign “Cerving Confidence,” she’s encouraging Black folks with cervixes to commit to their gynaecology exams as part of their self-care routines, and emphasising the message that regular screenings make a difference in catching cervical cancer early and saving lives.

 “Cervical cancer affects so many, and Black women are twice as likely to die from it than [white] women — even though it’s largely preventable through screening,” the Grammy-award-winning artist tells Refinery29 exclusively.
 “I want to make sure every Black woman stays on top of their exams and screenings for things like cervical cancer with Pap and HPV testing to ensure a healthier next generation.”